 Domain validation: Single or Subdomain, easy email verification, lower price, and can be easily issued within minutes of purchase.

 Extended validation: Applicable to domains and sub-domains of business websites for a high level of security and providing a green address bar.
-It took around up to 7 days (depend on the vendor) for the certificate issue.
+It took around up to 7 days (depending on the vendor) for the certificate issue.

 At WPOven, we provide free Cloudflare SSLs for all sites via our Cloudflare integration.
 Our Cloudflare SSLs are automatically issued after you configure a domain.